Johann Hockertz

 from Alice:

-widower of Margaretha Hammes (John Hockert) was named as
+Margaretha Hammes (John Hockertz) was named as a guardian

-a guardian for some asset of his minor children.
-Our best
+for some asset of his minor children.
+Our best guess had

-guess had been that Margaretha's children took for their
+been that Margaretha's children took for their mother

-mother when her father died, and the dates your provide
+when her father died, and the dates provided by Mr.

 A 'net search turned up this family group record: George HAMMES & Maria